Skip to main content

 Hugo Website

-To keep the theme up to date without breaking my customizations, I forked Blowfish and added it as a Git submodule like this:
+I went with the Blowfish theme.
+To track upstream updates without breaking my customizations, I forked it and added it as a submodule:

 Terminal window